Brian Epstein: Death

+Epstein was buried in the Long Lane Jewish Cemetery in Aintree, Liverpool.
+The graveside service was held by Rabbi Norman Solomon, who said, disparagingly, that Epstein was "a symbol of the malaise of our generation."

 The Beatles did not attend Epstein's funeral, both to allow his family some privacy and to avoid attracting fans and the media.
-According to Geoffrey Ellis, chief executive of NEMS Enterprises, the day before the funeral George Harrison had given Nat Weiss, Epstein's good friend and confidant, a single flower (Ellis remembers it as a chrysanthemum) wrapped in a newspaper on behalf of all four Beatles, with instructions to place the flower on Brian's coffin as a final farewell.
-However, flowers are forbidden at Jewish funerals and burials.
-Weiss and Ellis discussed this dilemma while walking back to the grave, where they observed two men beginning to shovel dirt onto the casket.
+According to Ellis, on the day before the funeral, George Harrison had given Nat Weiss, Epstein's good friend and confidant, a single chrysanthemum wrapped in a newspaper on behalf of all four Beatles, with instructions to place the flower on Brian's coffin as a final farewell.
+Weiss and Ellis, knowing that flowers are forbidden at Jewish funerals, discussed this dilemma while walking to the grave, where they observed two men beginning to shovel dirt onto the casket.
 Ellis later wrote: "Nat, who himself was Jewish, cast the newspaper package unopened onto Brian's coffin, where it was swiftly covered by earth."
-Epstein was buried in section A grave H12, in the Long Lane Jewish Cemetery, Aintree, Liverpool.
-The service at the graveside was held by Rabbi Norman Solomon, who said, disparagingly, that Epstein was "a symbol of the malaise of our generation".

 A few weeks later, on 17 October, all four Beatles attended a memorial service for Epstein at the New London Synagogue in St John's Wood (near Abbey Road Studios), which was officiated by Rabbi Louis Jacobs.
 The Bee Gees' 1968 song "In the Summer of His Years" was written and recorded as a tribute to Epstein.